 - Place the chicken thighs in a bowl for marinating.

 - Add soy sauce and mirin and mix well until the chicken is well coated in marinade.
-Allow it to marinate for at least 30 minutes but overnight is better.
+Allow it to marinate overnight.

 Making Hawaiian Teriyaki Sauce